ibm-cloud-docs/appid/customizing-tokens.md

 ## Understanding custom claims mapping
 {: #custom-claims}

-You can map user profile attributes to your access and identity token claims.
-This means that you don't have to go to the [/userinfo endpoint](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Authorization_Server_V4/userInfo){: external} or pull custom attributes later, because they're already stored in the tokens!
-{: shortdesc}

-### What is a claim?
-{: #custom-claims-defined}

 A claim is a statement that an entity makes about itself or on behalf of someone else.
 For example, if you signed into an application by using an identity provider, the provider would send the application a group of claims or statements about you to the app so that it can group with information that it already knows about you.
 This way, when you sign in, the app is set up with your information, in the way that you configured it.
 Check out the following example to see how to format the JSON object.